tangshuang/vue-shared-store/README.md

 import { defineStore } from 'vue-shared-store';
 import { computed } from 'vue';

-export const useState = defineStore(
+export const useStore = defineStore(
     {
         a: 1,
     },